 Learn about the history of the Akron Police Department as you take a free tour of the Akron Police Museum.
 There are many objects on display, including confiscated weapons, police equipment, uniforms, news clippings, photos, a 1965 Harley-Davidson police motorcycle, and more.
-Hours are Monday through Friday from 8 a.m. to 3:30 p.m.Continue to 2 of 9 below.
+Address is 217 South High Street, Mezzanine Level.
+Hours are Monday through Friday, from 8 a.m. to 3:30 p.m.

 Experience Lock 3 Live!

 Located in the heart of Downtown Akron, Lock 3 Park hosts free events year-round, but most of the action happens in the summer and fall months.
-Enjoy a full schedule of free concerts of every genre, family and children events, auto showcases, and more – all for free.
-Check out Homegrown Saturday Mornings from July through September; this event includes locally grown produce for purchase along with a host of free activities including an educational program for children, tours of downtown historic sites, trolley rides, and family activities and games.Continue to 5 of 9 below.
+Enjoy a full schedule of free concerts of every genre, family and children events, auto showcases, and more, all for free.
+Check out Homegrown Saturday Mornings from July through September; this event includes locally grown produce for purchase along with a host of free activities including an educational program for children, tours of downtown historic sites, trolley rides, and family activities and games.

 Visit Dr. Bob's House

 Take a free tour of the co-founder of Alcoholics Anonymous, Dr. Bob's House.
 This restored home is where the concept of AA began, where over 300 alcoholics sobered up and received treatment.
-Watch the video on how it all began and flip through the photo archives of that AA have helped.
-Hours are noon to 3 p.m. daily.Continue to 7 of 9 below.
+Watch the video on how it all started, and flip through the photo archives of those that AA has helped.
+The house is open from noon to 3 p.m. daily.

 Take a Turn at Akron Skate Park